Power bandwidth

 where $BW$ is expressed in hertz.
 In data sheets for commonly available operational amplifiers, slew rate is usually given in volts per microsecond.

 Specifying power bandwidth

-Power bandwidth may be specified as a frequency range or as a graph.
+Power bandwidth may be specified as a frequency limit or shown in the form of a graph (e.g. as maximum available voltage swing versus frequency, often with power supply voltage as a parameter).